-If you have a pool or are planning to install one, consider adding a dedicated bathroom in the pool area.
-You want a bathroom that is both aestheticly pleasing and functional.
+If you have a pool or are planning to install one, consider adding a dedicated bathroom accessible to the pool area.
+You want a bathroom that is both visually pleasing and functional.
 How will your pool bathroom design differ from the other bathrooms in your house?
 Here are a few thoughts.

 Because people will be removing their wet clothing here, it’s a good idea to locate the pool bathroom next to the laundry area.
 It should be one quick step from the bathroom to the laundry.
 Bonus if the pool bathroom has a dedicated entrance from the outside!